I Can’t Pay Back My Personal Loan. What Happens Next?

 - A grace period is not a moratorium

 In a moratorium, the lender has given you permission to stop paying the loan for an extended period of time.
-Typically, the lender does this due to extenuating circumstances that create financial hardship.
+Typically, the lender does this due to extenuating circumstances that create a financial hardship.
 If you feel like you need a moratorium, communicate with the lender.

 How much does one late payment affect credit score?